Bass Down Low: Composition

-"Bass Down Low" is an electro song with skittering synths and a pulsating electropop groove.
+"Bass Down Low" is an electro song with skittering synths and a pulsating electro hop groove.
 Dev utilizes her sing-talk vocal style throughout the song, but also uses her singing voice near the end.
 In the song's hook, she sing-talks in a "deadpan" delivery while remarking that "If you wanna get with me, there's some things you gotta know / I like my beats fast and my bass down low."
 According to Scott Shetler of AOL Radio, Dev entices listeners with lines such as, "Straight buzzin' Robotussin / Wanna get ya mitts in my oven? / Wanna get a lick of this lovin'?"
 The song includes a shout-out to The Black Eyed Peas while The Cataracs sing about a sexual promise: "giving you that Black Eyed Peas – you know, that 'Boom Boom Pow'".
 Lyrically, the song speaks of various forms of debauchery, such as taking shots.

 Critical reception

 Ed Masley of The Arizona Republic recognized "Bass Down Low" as one of December 2010's best singles, placing it as number four on his "December's 10 best singles" list.
 He wrote, "The Black Eyed Peas may be the ones who earn the shout-out here.
 But every other element of 'Bass Down Low' feels custom-made for squeezing 15 extra minutes off that 'Tik Tok' clock."
 Masley praised the spoken-word intro, the song's electropop groove and Dev's "Valley Girl swagger" vocals.
 Masley concluded his review by writing that the song sounds "a whole lot" like Far East Movement's "Like a G6".
 About.com critic Ron Slomowicz wrote a positive review of the song and called it a "slinky, sleazy, sexy affair".
 Slomowicz wrote, "Dev proves she's got the cahones to challenge anyone on the scene with vulgar and seductive lyrics and a crazy hot beat provided by The Cataracs...
 With any justice, this track will dominate in 2011."
 While reviewing The Night the Sun Came Up, Jamie Horne of The Border Mail said that "Bass Down Low" and "In My Trunk" are "certainly Black Eyed Peas-esque but Dev... is no clone."